Discover more from The Shortcut

 Will Nintendo Switch 2 be backward compatible?

 Backward compatibility is incredibly important for the success of the Nintendo Switch 2.
 The Nintendo Switch has sold millions of units and has amassed an incredible library of games.
-It would be extremely disappointing if those titles couldn’t be played on the Nintendo Switch 2, or if Nintendo couldn’t figure out a way of offering enhanced versions of games people already own.
+It would be extremely disappointing if those titles couldn’t be played on the Nintendo Switch 2, or if Nintendo couldn’t figure out a way to offer enhanced versions of games people already own.

-We’ve seen both Sony and Microsoft revitalize and improve countless games from the PS4 and Xbox One for its new hardware, and the prospect of being able to play some of the best Nintendo Switch games at a higher resolution or with a more stable frame rate is an exciting proposition.
-Nintendo apparently showed a demo of Breath of the Wild running on Switch 2 with a higher frame rate and resolution, but it wasn’t clear if older games will actually get enhanced.
+We’ve seen both Sony and Microsoft revitalize and improve countless games from the PS4 and Xbox One for its new hardware, and the prospect of being able to play some of the best Switch games at a higher resolution or with a more stable frame rate is an exciting proposition.
+Nintendo reportedly showed a demo of Breath of the Wild running on Switch 2 with a higher frame rate and resolution at Gamescom 2023, but it wasn’t clear if older games will be enhanced.

-Thankfully, Nintendo has a pretty good track record when it comes to backward compatibility support, with the Wii, Nintendo DS, and Wii U all offering support for the previous generation of games.
-The Nintendo Switch wasn’t backward compatible, but if the Nintendo Switch 2 follows a similar form factor and design, it would be a real shame if Nintendo decided to drop support for its second most successful console of all time.
+Thankfully, Nintendo has a pretty good track record with backward compatibility support, with the Wii, Nintendo DS, and Wii U all offering support for the previous generation of games.
+The Nintendo Switch wasn’t backward compatible, but if the Nintendo Switch 2 follows a similar form factor and design, it would be a huge blow if Nintendo decided to drop support for its second most successful console of all time.

-What gives me hope that backward compatibility will be possible is that Nintendo has announced that account migration will be possible on the Switch 2, meaning players will be able to take their existing profiles and past purchases with them.
-Backward compatibility would make sense, then, as people could download or play games they already own, as well as purchase some titles they may have missed.
+What gives me hope that backward compatibility will be possible is that Nintendo has announced that account migration will be possible on the Switch 2, meaning players can transfer their existing profiles and past purchases.
+Backward compatibility would make sense, then, as people could download or play games they already own and purchase older titles they may have missed.

 What Nintendo Switch 2 features can we expect to see?

-This is where it gets tricky, as Nintendo always has a new trick or surprise up its sleeve.
-Whether it’s offering motion controls, a glasses-free 3D display, dual screens, stylus support, or a controller that seamlessly transforms into two gamepads for local multiplayer, you can count on there being some sort of unique selling point that separates the Switch 2 from the rest of the pack.
+This is where it gets difficult, as Nintendo always has a new trick or surprise up its sleeve.
+Whether it’s offering motion controls, a glasses-free 3D display, dual screens, stylus support, or a controller that seamlessly transforms into two gamepads for local multiplayer, you can count on there being some unique selling point that separates the Switch 2 from the rest of the pack.

-With more competition than ever in the handheld/hybrid console space from the likes of the Steam Deck and Asus ROG Ally, it’ll be interesting to see what feature Nintendo focuses on to give it that edge and childlike wonder we’ve come to expect from the Japanese company’s hardware.
+With more competition than ever in the handheld/hybrid console space from the likes of the Steam Deck and Asus ROG Ally, and potentially PSP 2 and an Xbox handheld in the future, it’ll be interesting to see what feature Nintendo focuses on to give it that edge and childlike wonder we’ve come to expect from the Japanese company’s hardware.

 How much will the Nintendo Switch 2 cost?